Martingales for physicists: A treatise on stochastic thermodynamics and beyond

 Using that

 we obtain

 which completes the proof. \end{proof}

-Doob's $h$-transform can be used to map the statistics of a conditional process, provided by the measure $\mathcal{P}_h$, on the statistics provided by an unconditional process, given by $\mathcal{P}$, see e.g. Refs.~\cite{majumdar2015effective,chetrite2015nonequilibrium} for some explicit examples.
-For example, if $h$ is the splitting probability (\ref{eq:hitprob}), then
+Doob's $h$-transform can be used to map the statistics of a conditioned process, provided by the measure $\mathcal{P}_h$, on the statistics provided by an unconditioned process, given by $\mathcal{P}$, see e.g. Refs.~\cite{majumdar2015effective,chetrite2015nonequilibrium} for some explicit examples.
+For example, if $h$ is the splitting probability~(\ref{eq:hitprob}), {$h(x)=h_{\mathcal{X}_1,\mathcal{X}_2}(x)$}, then

 Hence, $\mathcal{P}_h$ is the probability distribution of a Markov process that describes the statistics conditioned on the event $\mathcal{T}_{\mathcal{X}_1}<\mathcal{T}_{\mathcal{X}_2}$.